Barbara Bouchey was speechless.

 For both women this was an incomprehensible turning point.
 Nobody had the means to take Raniere and his heiress-backed organization down, but Keeffe was giving Bouchey hope that it was possible.
 Most former members didn’t know the extent of what was going on behind the scenes, but Keeffe seemingly had more dirt than anyone else who left before.

-But even with Keeffe’s inside knowledge of alleged fraud, tax evasion, hacking, obstruction of justice, and other crimes, the two women probably understood the path ahead wouldn’t be an easy one.
+But even with Keeffe’s inside knowledge of alleged fraud, tax evasion, hacking, obstruction of justice and other crimes, the two women probably understood the path ahead wouldn’t be an easy one.
 Keeffe said she knew billionaire heiress Clare Bronfman was funding an “off the grid” fund for Raniere.

 “There was two and a half million dollars in it,” said Keeffe.
 “Now I’m sure it’s ten times that.”

-This conversation would eventually become evidence presented in US court as part of Bouchey’s criminal defense.
+This conversation would eventually become evidence presented in US court as part of Bouchey’s criminal defence.
 To this day, none of the allegations against Raniere have been proven in court.
 Perhaps surprisingly, it was not the alleged plot to have enemies thrown in Mexican prison that would catch law enforcement’s attention.
 It was an even larger plot, allegedly involving sex slavery and branding, that pushed federal agents to arrest Raniere and his second-in-command Allison Mack.

 Some of the women I’ve spoken to suspect Keeffe’s exit in 2014 is what tipped Raniere into the paranoid and vengeful headspace that birthed the “sorority” that required members to hand over damaging “collateral” to prove their commitment to secrecy.
 Months later the first women in Raniere’s pool of girlfriends would allegedly be branded in a ceremony that would cast them as lifelong slaves.